GET IN TOUCH

-Receiving a Texas Final Collections Warning, called a CP504 Notice, can be unsettling for any taxpayer.
-This official letter from the Internal Revenue Service (IRS) means you have an unpaid balance that must be addressed immediately.
-The final warning is before the IRS takes collection actions, such as seizing your property, wages, or bank funds under federal and Texas law.
+Receiving a CP504 Notice — formally called a Notice of Intent to Levy — can be unsettling for any taxpayer in Texas.
+This official letter from the Internal Revenue Service (IRS) means you have an unpaid federal tax balance that must be addressed immediately.
+It is the IRS's final warning before the agency takes enforced collection actions, such as seizing your property, wages, or bank funds under federal law.
 While serious, this notice also provides an opportunity to act before enforcement begins.

-What Is a Final Collections Warning (CP504)?
+What Is a CP504 Notice?

 Key Details in the CP504 Letter

-Each CP504 notice includes essential information that helps you understand your tax situation:
+Each CP504 notice includes essential information that helps you understand your tax situation.

-• Notice Identification: The top section identifies the notice number (CP504), tax year, and the amount you owe, including penalties and interest.
+• Notice Identification — The top section identifies the notice number (CP504), tax year, and the amount you owe, including penalties and interest.

-• Billing Breakdown: Lists the original tax amount, accrued interest, and additional fees for late payment or filing.
+• Billing Breakdown — Lists the original tax amount, accrued interest, and additional fees for late payment or filing.

-• Contact and Payment Instructions: The notice provides options to call, mail, or pay online through secure IRS systems and encourages immediate communication to prevent escalation.
+• Contact and Payment Instructions — The notice provides options to call, mail, or pay online through secure IRS systems and encourages immediate communication to prevent escalation.

-A CP504 notice is not the first contact from the IRS—it follows earlier notices (CP501, CP502, and CP503).
+A CP504 notice is not the first contact from the IRS — it follows earlier notices (CP501, CP502, and CP503).
 However, unlike those earlier reminders, this letter is legally significant because it authorizes the IRS to move forward with enforced collection if you do not respond.
 Acting quickly after receiving this notice protects your property, wages, and financial stability.
+You can review the IRS's official explanation of the CP504 process through the Understanding Your CP504 Notice page for more information.

-Why You Received a Final Collections Warning
+Why You Received a CP504 Notice

 What Happens If You Ignore the Notice